wq1701/fishtouch/README.md

 # fish touch

-a program used to simulate mouse/keyboard activity to prevent PC asleep.
+Programs used to simulate mouse/keyboard activity to prevent PC asleep.

+To use one of them,

+do

+`python turnvolume.py`

+or

+`python movemouse.py`

+by using Anaconda Prompt or Mac Terminal